CHTC/chtc-website-source/uw-research-computing/containers-beyond-chtc.md

 ...executable, input files...

-# Run on the campus grid and Open Science Grid
+# Run on the campus grid and OS Pool
 +WantFlocking = true
 +WantGlidein = true